marius-meissner/std-embedded-nal/README.md

 See the CoAP and HTTP examples for full and working versions.

+# Performance

+As the 0.2 embedded-nal is exclusively operating in nonblocking mode, any practical use of this ends up busy-waiting for network events.
+That's abysmal for any production application.
+It my be acceptable during development
+(which is what this crate is primarily intended for:
+Test network components before flashing them onto embedded hardware), but still requires user awareness

+A nb based selector main loop might mitigte this to some extent, but the author is not aware of any such implementation.

 # Maturity

-This crate contains minimal working implementations of the traits currently in embedded-nal.
+This crate contains minimal working implementations of some of the traits currently in embedded-nal.

 # Minimum Supported Rust Version